Links on Android Authority may earn us a commission. Learn more.

 Sub-6GHz 5G is essential for blanket coverage and bandwidth, while mmWave offers higher speeds over shorter distances.

 As such, mmWave deployments are limited to short distances, such as a few streets, and areas that benefit most from extreme high bandwidth, such as stadiums and city centers. mmWave requires multiple tower placements to cover a wider area, which isn’t cheap.
-Sub-6GHz and low band, by comparison, offers far better blanket coverage, and therefore forms the essential backbone for improving 5G network speeds to most consumers.
+Sub-6GHz and low band, by comparison, offer far better blanket coverage, and therefore form the essential backbone for improving 5G network speeds for most consumers.